thecommunitydigitallibrary/cdl-platform/backend/README.md

-  highlighted_text : the highlighted text of the submission (actually the description) explanation : the explanation of the submission (actually the title) time : the string indicating how long ago the submission was made (e.g., "5 days ago", "10 minutes ago") redirect_url : the full URL + metadata so when the user clicks, it redirects through the CDL server to log display_url : the URL displayed to the user (with ">") connections : [
+  highlighted_text : the highlighted text of the submission (actually the description) explanation : the explanation of the submission (actually the title) time : the string indicating how long ago the submission was made (e.g., "5 days ago", "10 minutes ago") redirect_url : the full URL + metadata so when the user clicks, it redirects through the server to log display_url : the URL displayed to the user (with ">") connections : [
       A list of api/submission/<id> GET return objects EXCEPT for the connections field